 Common Name: Manyflowered Gromwell

-Lithospermum multiflorum is a Perennial up to 0.50 metres tall.
+Lithospermum multiflorum is a perennial plant that can grow up to 0.50 metres tall.

 Western N. America.